-In accordance with the RVMPO's Public Participation Plan, the public hearing for the draft UPWP was advertised in local newspapers on the April 24.
-In addition, the draft UPWP had been placed on the MPO's website the last week in February 23, 2021 seeking public comment.
+In accordance with the RVMPO's Public Participation Plan, the public hearing for the draft UPWP was advertised in local newspapers on Month Day.
+In addition, the draft UPWP had been placed on the MPO's website on Month Day seeking public comment.

 This plan consists of three parts: Part I, Tasks 1 through 5, represents the federally mandated and federally-funded portion of the program to be fulfilled by the RVMPO, plus state and locally-funded work to fulfill state as well as federal requirements; and Part II, Task 6, which details additional work that is not federally mandated and is funded by other sources.
-Part III contains ODOT planning projects within the RVMPO planning area that the agency expects to occur during the 2021-22 fiscal year.
+Part III contains ODOT planning projects within the RVMPO planning area that the agency expects to occur during the 2022-23 fiscal year.